mapbox/mapbox-unity-sdk/documentation/docs/03-examples.md

 See `MeshFactory.asset` to see how specific layers are extracted from vector tiles.
 In this case, we are generating meshes for both `building` and `road`.
 Therefore, each layer has a `VectorLayerVisualizer` responsible for handling that layer's specific data (such as geometry).

+**New in v1.1.0:*
+Buildings contain a `FeatureSelectionDetector` and a `HighlightFeature` to show how colliders can be used to select/interact with buildings and show vector feature data.

 ## Mesh Generataion Pois

 *PoiGeneration.unity*